A little more about me…

 Surgery and Marriage.

 A few years later my best friend proposed to me.
-Before the marriage, I wanted to have a surgery I’ve wanted since after my boys were born.
+Before the marriage, I wanted to have breast reduction and tummy tuck surgery.
 So about 5 months before our wedding date, I had this major surgery I wanted so badly.
 No one tells you that if you are prone to depression surgery can trigger it.
 Several months after our wedding, I got back on anti-depressants.
 Again, I knew I needed extra help but did so with the intention that this was not a permanent sentence.

 Sign up for our 5 Day Bliss Challenge below in your first steps towards finding your own bliss.